Coherent control through phonon anharmonicity

 To excite coherent oscillations of the $A_g$~mode, we utilize the "displacive excitation of coherent phonons" (DECP) process\cite{vidal1992displacive}.
 Ultrashort laser pulses (70 and 126 fs) at 750 nm, resonant with a transition between Te and Sn bands, are incident on the sample, resulting in photo-excitation of electrons from the Te anion to the Sn cation.
 This reduces the charge difference between the ions, resulting in a softening of the chemical bond between them.
-The charge transfer shifts the equilibrium position of the ions closer to one another causing them to oscillate around the new equilibrium positions.
+The charge transfer shifts the equilibrium position of the ions closer to one another, causing them to oscillate around the new equilibrium positions.
+The inset to Figure \ref{Figure 1}(a) illustrates the DECP process for a harmonic potential.
+The red circle at the bottom curve depicts the phonon in the ground state.
+After the photoexcitation, the potential energy landscape shifts along the phonon coordinate by $\Delta Q$ and the phonon starts oscillating about the new minimum.